How to choose a WordPress theme: 11 aspects to consider

-1. Choose the WordPress theme according to your website type
+WordPress theme according to your website type1.
+Choose the

 Before deciding on any WordPress theme, answer these questions: what is your website model?
 A blog, an ecommerce, both?
 What are your objectives?
 Knowing how to answer these is indispensable to start filtering the themes.

 Build a plan to structure your website.
 It will serve as a guide not only to choose the best WordPress theme for you but also to build the website, developing strategies that will help you achieve the defined goals.

 Don't forget to take into consideration your brand identity.
 The theme has to be aligned with the visual elements set to tell your company apart from the others.
 In most of the themes, you will be able to customize several things, such as the color scheme, font, add images and videos, and other things.

 2. Create a list of the features you need

 Each page type has its specificities.
 For example, an ecommerce needs to have an easy and fast buying process, a blog should include tools such as social media sharing and a comment section.
 Pay attention if the theme you select supports the plugins you will need to install, and offers all the necessary tools.

 To know what are features that you can't be without, make a list of what your website requires.
 For example, the types of layouts you are going to use, the sections you intend to add, the elements you are going to customize, and if you are going to include many videos and images.